mongodb/mongo-powerbi-connector/testing.md

 6. Connect to your local ADF.
 - The URI should be `mongodb://localhost` (unless $ADF_TEST_LOCAL_HOST differs)
 - Make sure to select the Direct Query radio button instead of Import
-- The database is `reports`.
+- The database is `db2`.
-7. When the data explorer comes up, select the `reports` database and checkbox both collections:
+7. When the data explorer comes up, select the `db2` database and checkbox both collections:
 - `transforms`
 - `table_ops`
 8. Open the `Advanced Query Editor` for the `transforms` table